DuncanCragg/OnexOS/README-App.md

  - Then build a city with links to the streets
  - Leave messages around linked to the walls of the family virtual home kitchen
  - Then collect those onto a pinboard by grabbing and pasting their links
- - Start up a discussion board, which has lists of links to messages and family members
+ - Create a 2D chat room, which has lists of links to messages and to family members
  - But then meet in a 3D room to chat as well; a room links to the people present
  - Put down a library on the high street full of links to documents you have each created
  - Or even holiday plans, favourite recipes or music reviews